-DOL 870 - Financing and Funding the Organization (3)

-This course is designed to provide a conceptual framework for financial theories on obtaining and managing scarce resources to maximize organizational impact.
-These theoretical tools provide a base for understanding business environments, alternative methods of organization and financing, use of financial statements as a management
+DOL 870 - Financing and Funding the Organization (3) This course is designed to provide a conceptual framework for financial theories on obtaining and managing scarce resources to maximize organizational impact.
+These theoretical tools provide a base for understanding business environments, alternative methods of organization and financing, use of financial statements as a management tool, valuation methods and approaches to ethical dilemmas from the perspective of an owner or manager.
+Students should acquire a common level of financial competency and examine a variety of funding sources, including grants.
+A foundation will be established for future potential financial dissertation topics through a critical review and analysis of current research.
+Crosslisted as: DOL.

 DOL 875 - Advanced Global Leadership (3)

 This course will focus on global and multicultural leadership theories.
 It will compare and contrast existing models of global leadership, global leadership competencies, and theoretical foundations.
 Prerequisite: DOL-830

+Crosslisted as: DOL.
-DOL 880 - Application of Research Methods (3)

-This course examines specific research methods that students can use to conduct their dissertation research.
+DOL 880 - Application of Research Methods (3) This course examines specific research methods that students can use to conduct their dissertation research.
 It will focus on survey and interview research methods but may consider other methods that are appropriate.
 The course will prepare students to conduct data collection and analysis for their dissertation.
 Students will be expected to complete a draft prospectus of their dissertation by the end of the course.
+Crosslisted as: DOL.

-DOL 885 - Qualitative Research Methods and Analysis (3)

-This course will examine qualitative research methods, building on the foundation developed in DOL-820.
+DOL 885 - Qualitative Research Methods and Analysis (3) This course will examine qualitative research methods, building on the foundation developed in DOL-820.
 Students should be able to undertake doctoral-level research using a range of qualitative methods.
 The course will focus specifically on sampling, in-depth interviews, and focus groups, as well as data management, data analysis, and data presentation.
-Prerequisites: DOL-810 and DOL-820
+Prerequisites: DOL-810 and DOL-820 Crosslisted as: DOL.

-DOL 890 - Independent Study Organizational Leadership (1 to 3)

-Independent Study in the topics within the subject area of Organizational Leadership.
+DOL 890 - Independent Study Organizational Leadership (1 to 3) Independent Study in the topics within the subject area of Organizational Leadership.
+Crosslisted as: DOL.

-DOL 900A - Dissertation Prospectus-A (1)

-Students will commence writing the dissertation prospectus.
+DOL 900A - Dissertation Prospectus-A (1) Students will commence writing the dissertation prospectus.
 They will select their chairperson and begin the process of developing a 1-2 page dissertation prospectus.
 Upon chairperson approval of the prospectus the candidate, in consultation with the chairperson, will select the Dissertation Committee and commence the process of writing the proposal.
 The prospectus should include a clear and convincing statement of the questions to be addressed in the study, an outline of the design of the study, research methods to be used, and a discussion of the contribution of the study to organizational leadership theory and practice.
 Graded on a CR/NC basis.
 Co-requisite: DOL-820.
+Crosslisted as: DOL.

 DOL 900B - Dissertation Prospectus-B (1)

 Students will form their committee and seek committee approval of the prospectus and consultation for preparing the proposal.
 The student may begin the preparation of the dissertation proposal.
 Graded on a CR/NC basis.
 Prerequisite: DOL-900A.

+Crosslisted as: DOL.